PubInv/softrobotmath/README.md

 ## Introduction

-This is an experimental repo to house very similar math around the idea of buliding something like a "Stewart Platform" based mainly on inflatable spheres.
+This is an experimental repo to house very similar math around the idea of building something like a "Stewart Platform" based mainly on inflatable spheres.

 ## 2D function